artefactual/archivematica-docs/admin-manual/installation/installation.rst

 CentOS will install firewalld which will be running default rules likely blocking ports 81 and 8001.
-If you are not able to access the dashboard and storage service, check if firewalld is running.
+If you are not able to access the dashboard and Storage Service, check if firewalld is running.
 If it is, you will likely need to modify the firewall rules to allow access to ports 81 and 8001 from your
 location: